Ecological Survival and

 These questions can to some degree to be answered for the American military.
-In 2015 the US Department of Defense published a set of documents about its environmental posture.
+In 2015 the US Department of Defense published a set of documents (PDF - 8MB) about its environmental posture.
 These reveal that the US military recognizes that, “Climate change is real, serious, and inescapable, and its looming effects … may prove to be destabilizing on a massive scale.”
 Further, they acknowledge that climate change tipping points have, “… a real potential to wipe out a majority of the population and species on the planet.”
 Unfortunately the documents also embrace the emissions fallacy, downplay the Arctic emergency, and see geoengineering exclusively as a potential threat by rogue actors, thereby ignoring its essential role in humankind’s ecological survival.

 Regarding its loyalty, the good news is that the US military sees itself as representing the American nation – that is, the collective interests of the American people.
 The bad news is that it identifies strongly with capitalism and the current social leadership.
 This is evident from its concern that an inadequate response to the crisis will stifle economic growth and undermine, “… the Western model of economic development and democracy”.